Friends of Middleborough Cemeteries, Inc

 Benson Cemetery

 There are 33 known burial places in our town.
 Our colonial ancestors placed human remains in what they called "burial grounds".
-It was only about the 1840s that the term "cemetery" began to be used.
+It was about the 1840s that "cemetery" began to be used.
 The change occurred as a result of the changing view of death.

 Clicking any of the links on the left will bring you to the cemetery page on this website.